sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

                                              self.nrows())(v[1].python())
                 return F,B

 GAP
 ===

 (The first version of this chapter was written by David Joyner.)

-Wrapping a GAP function in Sage is a matter of writing a program in Python which uses the pexpect interface to pipe various commands to GAP and read back the input into Sage.
+Wrapping a GAP function in Sage is a matter of writing a program in Python that uses the pexpect interface to pipe various commands to GAP and read back the input into Sage.
 This is sometimes easy, sometimes hard.

 For example, suppose we want to make a wrapper for the computation of the Cartan matrix of a simple Lie algebra.
-The Cartan matrix of :math:`G_2` is available in GAP using the commands
+The Cartan matrix of `G_2` is available in GAP using the commands

 ::